Neil DeGrasse Tyson Blasted On Twitter For ‘Stupid 2017’ Tweet

 The implication for many was, look how much greater society’s accomplishments used to be compared to what they are today.

-Critics of Neil deGrasse Tyson were only too willing to point out the “shallowness” of this observation from a man, who is typically associated with thought-provoking statements, many of which play out on his Twitter account each week.
+Critics of Neil deGrasse Tyson were only too willing to point out the “shallowness” of this observation from a man who is typically associated with thought-provoking statements, many of which play out on his Twitter account each week.

 Just a few of the previous examples include, “Meteors meet fiery deaths as they plunge through Earth’s atmosphere.
 So the term ‘Meteoric Rise’ makes no sense whatsoever”; “For Algebra geeks: If the thickness of a pizza is A, and its radius is Z, and pi is just PI, then its volume is V=PIZZA”; and “Congratulations to @TrevorNoah tonight. @TheDailyShow’s new opening credits now show Earth rotating in the correct direction.”